Complaints Policy

 • Having clear governance arrangements, which set out roles and responsibilities, and ensure lessons are learnt from complaints.

-• Including complaint management as an integral part of COSICA’s design.
+• Including complaint management as an integral part of the Office of the Commissioner’s design.

 • Ensuring that staff are equipped and empowered to act decisively to resolve complaints.